Brittany Lifespan

 Factors Affecting Longevity

 At 30-40 lbs with a life expectancy of 12-14 yrs, the Brittany represents a significant commitment that rewards prepared owners with years of devoted companionship.
-Brittanys with high energy levels need consistent outlets for their drive and enthusiasm.
+Brittany run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Life Stages